RDFLib/rdflib/docs/rdf4j.md

 !!! note

     The methods available on the [`Transaction`][rdflib.contrib.rdf4j.client.Transaction] object vary slightly from the methods available on the [`Repository`][rdflib.contrib.rdf4j.client.Repository] object.
-This is due to slight variations between the two endpoint types in the RDF4J REST API.
+This is due to slight variations between the two endpoints (repositories and transactions) in the RDF4J REST API.

 For the full reference documentation of the Transaction class, see [`Transaction`][rdflib.contrib.rdf4j.client.Transaction].